userfront/react-example/article.md

 npm start
 ```

-Then, add the form to your home page by importing and initializing Userfront, then updating the `Home()` function to render the form.
+Then add the form to your home page by importing and initializing Userfront, and then updating the `Home()` function to render the form.

 ```js
 // src/App.js